-The Board has, with a vision "to actively contribute to the social and economic development of the communities in which your Company operates and in doing so, build a better, sustainable way of life for the weaker sections of society and raise the countrys human development index", adopted a CSR Policy and the same is available on the website of the Company i.e. www.abfrl.com.
+The Board has, pursuant to the recommendation of the CSR committee, with a vision "to actively contribute to the social and economic development of the communities in which your Company operates and in doing so, build a better, sustainable way of life for the weaker sections of society and raise the countrys human development index", adopted a CSR Policy and the same is available on the website of the Company i.e. www.abfrl.com.

-The CSR Policy of the Company also mentions the process to be implemented with respect to the identification of projects and philosophy of the Company, alongwith key endeavours and goals i.e.
+The CSR Policy of the Company inter alia includes the process to be implemented with respect to the identification of projects and philosophy of the Company, alongwith key endeavours and goals i.e.

 CSR initiatives taken during the year

 Your Companys CSR activities are mainly focused towards girl child education, skilling, health and sanitation.

 An annual report on CSR activities of the Company for the financial year 2018-19 is annexed as Annexure I to this Report.

 Pursuant to section 203 of the Act, the key managerial personnel ("KMP") of the Company are: